Skip to content

 for Students in Germany

 The standard choice for international students under 30.
-Same coverage, same price at all providers — ~€110/month.
+Full healthcare coverage from €141/month.
+Same benefits at every provider — the difference is service and extras.

 Compare GKV Providers